datagraph/rdfbus/README.md

 RDFbus
 ======

-RDFbus is middleware for transmitting RDF publish/subscribe payloads over AMQP.
+RDFbus is middleware for constructing RDF transactions and transmitting RDF publish/subscribe payloads over transports such as AMQP, XMPP or Stomp.

 * <http://github.com/bendiken/rdfbus>